ESMValGroup/ESMValTool/doc/doc_D73/source/testing.rst

 The following is happening when you are running the tests:

 - test data is generated and cached in a specific directory for reuse if needed
-- the namelist is copied into a temporary directory and content is changed with filenames for the syntetic test data.
+- the namelist is copied into a temporary directory and content is changed with filenames for the synthetic test data.
 Options like e.g. the plotting directory are altered in this copy of the namelist.
 - the namelist is executed with the test data as input, producing output
 - the output is verified against the list of expected output and output files are also checked for their content if requested